camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ## Use Scripts as Execution Listeners

-Besides Java code and expression language camunda BPM also supports the execution of a script as an execution listener.
+Besides Java code and expression language, camunda BPM also supports the execution of a script as an execution listener.
 For general information about execution listeners see the corresponding [section](ref:#process-engine-delegation-code-execution-listener).

 To use a script as an execution listener, a `camunda:script` element has to be added as a child element of the `camunda:executionListener` element.
-During script evaluation, the variable `execution` is available which corresponds to the `DelegateExecution` interface.
+During script evaluation, the variable `execution` is available, which corresponds to the `DelegateExecution` interface.

-The following example shows some usages of scripts as execution listeners.
+The following example shows usage of scripts as execution listeners.

 ```xml
 <process id="process" isExecutable="true">